 Werribee Learning Centre

 The Werribee Learning Centre was established in partnership with The Gordon Institute.
-The primary aim of the centre is to support and encourage participation by students from diverse backgrounds in the rapidly growing western metropolitan region of Melbourne.
+The primary aim of the centre is to support and encourage participation of students from diverse backgrounds in the rapidly growing western metropolitan region of Melbourne.
 We do this by helping students progress seamlessly from The Gordon Institute diplomas to Deakin degrees while studying locally.

-- large interactive screens and audio visual facilities
+- large interactive screens and audiovisual facilities

-- WiFi enabled rooms and workstations where staff and students can work while charging their mobile devices
+- wi-fi-enabled rooms and workstations where staff and students can work while charging their mobile devices

 - conference and meeting facilities to enable the community to link with teaching and research opportunities across the world.